holtzmanjon/holtzmanjon.github.io/instrumentation/instrumentation.md

 ![image](box3.jpg){: style="float: right ; width: 50% ; padding: 15px"}
 NMSU was funded by the National Science Foundation to build a [SONG node at APO](astronomy.nmsu.edu/song-wiki).
 We purchased a Planewave 1m telescope and constructed a high resolution, fiber-fed spectrograph based off an existing design.
 I have developed a full suite of software to allow robotic operation of the facility and coordination with the SONG network.

+[SONG](https://phys.au.dk/song/) is an international project led by Aarhus University in Denmark to study stars, predominantly through the measurment of stellar osciallations via spectroscopy.
+Given the low amplitude of oscillation signatures, observations over a long period of time are required, and minimizing aliasing from daily observing windows is important.
+As a result, the SONG project is trying to establish a world-wide network to enable quasi-continuous observations.
+The first node was constructed in Tenerife, Spain, with a second node at Mt.
+Kent in Australia.
+New nodes are under construction in New Mexico (near operational status!)  and in China.

 <br><br><br><br><br><br><br><br>

 ##### Apache Point Observatory